premdav/premdav/README.md

 - traveling to and exploring new places
 - walking around the park enjoying some sunshine

+### In the next year I hope to
+- Road trip to Alaska (Anchorage and Fairbanks)
+- Buy a new vehicle
+- Learn Rust enough to build amazing applications with the language

 ### Tools I use every day
 #### Keyboards:
 - Dygma Defy - Kailh Silent Browns - Main